Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 * Motivate the user to play again
 * Help the player to develop the memory skills

 **Need**:
 * Implement Javascript to set up the rule
-* Make simple and good visual to make the interaction easy
+* Make simple and good visuals to make the interaction easy

 #### User Stories